samuelm2/svraster-webgl/README.md

 The viewer supports a few URL parameters to customize its behavior:

-- `?samples=X` - Adjusts the amount of density samples per ray in the fragment shader (default: 3).
+- `?samples=1` - Adjusts the amount of density samples per ray in the fragment shader (default: 3).
 Lower value increases performance, at a slight cost of rendering accuracy.
-- `?url=X` - Loads a custom PLY file from the specified URL (default: pumpkin_600k.ply from HuggingFace here: https://huggingface.co/samuelm2/voxel-data/blob/main/pumpkin_600k.ply)
+- `?url=https://example.com/myply.ply` - Loads a custom PLY file from the specified URL (default: pumpkin_600k.ply from HuggingFace here: https://huggingface.co/samuelm2/voxel-data/blob/main/pumpkin_600k.ply).
+For example, I also have a 1.2 million voxel pumpkin ply which you can load with this url: https://vid2scene.com/voxel/?url=https://huggingface.co/samuelm2/voxel-data/resolve/main/pumpkin_1200k.ply
 - `?showLoadingUI=true` - Shows the PLY file upload UI, allowing users to load their own files

 ## How to Try Yourself